 You’ve just returned from a mandatory hurricane evacuation; you’ve checked in on all of your family members and friends, and you’re finally starting to get back into your daily routine.
 You’ve picked up the branches in your yard, and placed all of your outdoor furniture back on your porch.
 You are sitting in your rocking chair, thanking the powers that be that you were fortunate enough to dodge the brunt of the storm damage… when they start to bite.

-Sure, you avoided the majority of the storm’s flooding, but you still got a little rain here and there.
+Sure, you avoided the majority of the storm’s flooding, but you still got a little, or a lot, of rain here and there.
 That’s all it takes – the mosquitoes are swarming!
 Your lone all-natural citronella candle stood no chance.

 Unfortunately, mosquito and other pest populations tend to explode after water-related natural disasters.
 This is because mosquitoes love laying their eggs in pools of standing water or in piles of damp debris.
 If you do not have a post-hurricane mosquito eradication plan in place, now is the time to take action.